richtaur/richtaur.github.io/src/post/giant-clown.md

   </a>
 </div>

-Sometimes the marks reveal specific forms.
-Sometimes they make only suggestions.
+Some marks reveal specific forms.
+Some make only suggestions.

 <div>
   <a href="/media/images/post/giant-clown/fullsize/clown_3.jpg">